The geometry of domains with negatively pinched K\"ahler metrics: Proof of Theorem

 The final ingredient needed to prove Theorems~\ref{type-thm} is Proposition~\ref{prop:no_embedded_products}.
 This is a consequence of a result of F. Zheng~\cite{Zhe94}.
 Before stating this result we need one definition.

 \begin{definition}\cite{Zhe94} Let $\Omega$ be a bounded pseudoconvex domain in $\Cb^d$ and let $g_\Omega$ denote the unique complete K\"ahler-Einstein metric on $\Omega$ with Ricci curvature $-(d+1)$.
-Then $\Omega$ has \emph{geometric rank $\geq$ 2} if there is a complete K\"ahler manifold $(M, g_0)$, with Ricci curvature bounded from below, and a holomorphic embedding $f:\mathbb D \times M \rightarrow \Omega$ such that $f_t^*(g_\Omega) \geq g_0$ for every $t \in \mathbb D$, where $f_t=f(t,\cdot)$.\end{definition}
+Then $\Omega$ has \emph{geometric rank $\geq$ 2} if there is a complete K\"ahler manifold $(M, g_0)$ with Ricci curvature bounded from below and a holomorphic embedding $f:\mathbb D \times M \rightarrow \Omega$ such that $f_t^*(g_\Omega) \geq g_0$ for every $t \in \mathbb D$, where $f_t=f(t,\cdot)$.\end{definition}

-\begin{theorem}[\cite{Zhe94}, Theorem A] Let $\Omega$ be a bounded pseudoconvex domain.
+\begin{theorem}[\cite{Zhe94}, Theorem A] Suppose that $\Omega$ is a bounded pseudoconvex domain.
 If $\Omega$ has geometric rank $\geq$ 2, then it does not admit a complete K\"ahler metric with negatively pinched holomorphic bisectional curvature. \end{theorem}

 Every domain $\Omega \in \Xb_d$ is biholomorphic to a bounded pseudoconvex domain (see for instance~\cite[Proposition 2.8]{Fra87}) and hence has a unique complete K\"ahler-Einstein metric with Ricci curvature $-(d+1)$ which we denote by $g_\Omega$.
 In the proof of Proposition~\ref{prop:no_embedded_products}, we will require the following estimates on $g_\Omega$ and $k_\Omega$.